test-this-shit-please/test-this-shit-please.github.io/README.md

 ## We specialize in

 - Manual testing of web and mobile applications
+- Automated API testing
+- Load testing
+- Unit trsting
 - UI/UX testing of web and mobile applications
-- Automated API testing
 - AI application testing
-- Load testing
 - Training materials for testers and team training

 ## Currently in progress